philliplab/philliplab.com/content/post/p006-combining-pandas.md

 When aligning DataFrames so that their rows are in the same order, there are three options:

-- **Index:** You can consider the index, which contains the row names, or
+- **Index:** You can use the index labels (row names), or
-- **Data Values:** You can use the data values in some of the columns to align the rows, or
+- **Data Values:** You can use the data values in some of the columns, or
 - **Mixture:** Some mixture of the index labels and data values.

 Note that when aligning the columns, you can only use the column names - so you do not have to deal with this complexity.

-When aligning on rows, `pd.merge` is the weapon of choice so this decision affects which arguments of merge you will use.
+When aligning on rows, `pd.merge` is the weapon of choice so this decision affects which arguments of `pd.merge` you will use.
 There are multiple ways to achieve any of these three effects:

 #### Index